jbarham/django-docker-heroku-tutorial/README.md

 [*Two Scoops of Django*](https://www.roygreenfeld.com/collections/two-scoops-press/products/two-scoops-of-django-1-11) by Daniel and Audrey Roy Greenfeld.
-The most recent edition covers Django 1.11 (released April, 2017) so it's somewhat dated but most of content is still very applicable even if you're developing with newer Django releases.
+The most recent edition covers Django 1.11 (released April, 2017) so it's somewhat dated but most of the content is still very applicable even if you're developing with newer Django releases.
 As of February 2020 Daniel and Audrey are writing a new book, *Django Crash Course*, which looks very promising.
 See [their website](https://www.roygreenfeld.com/collections/two-scoops-press) for details.

-Vitor Freitas has published a number of very hiqh quality, in depth articles about Django development on his website
+Vitor Freitas has published a number of very hiqh quality, in-depth articles about Django development on his website
 [Simple is Better Than Complex](https://simpleisbetterthancomplex.com/).

 For the official Heroku Python/Django tutorial read [Getting Started on Heroku with Python](https://devcenter.heroku.com/articles/getting-started-with-python).

+[The Twelve-Factor App website](https://12factor.net/) lists best practices for developing and deploying software-as-a-service web apps.
+The 12 factors were formulated by Adam Wiggins, one of the cofounders of Heroku.

+## Conclusion

+If you've got this far, congratulations!
+My goal in writing this tutorial was to present some of the knowledge that I've learned by trial and error developing Django web apps in Docker and deploying them to Heroku.
+Your particular context will be different from mine, but I hope that this tutorial is a useful starting point to make you more productive developing your own Django apps.

+Please feel free to email me at [john@wombatsoftware.com](mailto:john@wombatsoftware.com) if you have any comments or questions about this tutorial.
+I also do Django consulting through my company, [Wombat Software](https://www.wombatsoftware.com/).

 Thanks for reading!